Huntington town, Suffolk police increase park patrols after Hecksher vandalism

 Town officials said they knew of the vandalism immediately and were alerted by multiple social media postings, but the vandalism was never directly reported to the town, Smyth said.

-The vandalism comes about a month after someone set a plastic toilet paper dispenser on fire at nearby Breezy Park on Oakwood Road, causing heavy smoke and renovations, Smyth said.
+The vandalism comes about a month after someone set a plastic toilet paper dispenser on fire at nearby Breezy Park on Oakwood Road, causing heavy smoke and damage that required repairs, Smyth said.

 Officials said security is constantly present at parks around the town.
 Police said they are also canvassing parks throughout the town.